Sunway Alumni Homecoming

 Sunway IFoA Awards Ceremony

-On the 2nd of July 2022, the 3rd Sunway IFoA Awards Ceremony was organised by the School of Mathematical Sciences at the Rooftop Terrace in Sunway University, with a rough total of 30 participants for the event.
-Due to the pandemic, the 1st and 2nd IFoA Awards Ceremony were held virtually on the 25th of June 2021 and 19th of November 2021 respectively.
-Fortunately, the ceremony could be held physically this time round.
+On the 2nd of July 2022, the 3rd Sunway IFoA Awards Ceremony was held at the Rooftop Terrace, Sunway University.
+The event, held from 10:30 AM to 1:30 PM, was attended by 30 participants.
+Due to the pandemic, the 1st and 2nd IFoA Awards Ceremony were held virtually on the 25th of June 2021 and 19th of November 2021, respectively.
+Hence, the third edition of the IFoA Awards Ceremony, held physically, was very much awaited.

-The IFoA Awards Ceremony centers around awarding students who have completed their studies in BSc (Hons) in Actuarial Studies with full exemptions, as the course offers six professional paper exemptions – CS1, CS2, CM1, CM2, CB1 and CB2 – coming from the professional actuary body, the Institute and Faculty of Actuaries (IFOA).
-As of 2022, there are over 45 universities that offer such exemptions globally, and Sunway University is one of those universities.
+The IFoA Awards Ceremony centers around awarding students who have completed their studies in BSc (Hons) in Actuarial Studies with full exemptions, as the course offers up to six professional paper exemptions – CS1, CS2, CM1, CM2, CB1 and CB2 – coming from the professional actuary body, the Institute and Faculty of Actuaries (IFoA).
+As of 2022, there are over 45 universities worldwide that offer such exemptions, and Sunway University remains proud to be able to achieve the full 6 exemptions in its BSc (Hons) in Actuarial Studies.

-The award ceremony started with an opening remark by Ms Chan Lay Guat, the Head of Actuarial Science and Risk Department.
-She congratulated the students as they are the third batch of graduates who are going to be awarded the Exemption Excellence Award.
-Most students who graduated with full exemptions managed to secure a job within 3 to 6 months of their graduation.
-With that, the Head of the Department hopes that their achievements could inspire current students they could make it through hard work and persistence.
-After completing their course at Sunway University, it is only the beginning of their actuary journey.
-She concluded her speech with hopes that the students do not forget their time in Sunway and thanked her fellow lecturing colleagues for teaching these bright students.
+The award ceremony started with an opening remark by Ms Chan Lay Guat, the Head of the Department of Actuarial Science and Risk.
+She congratulated the students as represented the third batch of graduates who would be receiving the Exemption Excellence Award.
+Most students who graduated with full exemptions managed to secure an actuarial job within 3 to 6 months of their graduation, some even before their graduation.
+With that, the Head of the Department hoped that the students’ achievements could inspire current students, as they could also achieve the amazing feat through hard work and persistence.
+The completion of their course at Sunway University only marks the beginning of their actuary journey.
+She concluded her speech by expressing her hopes that the students would not forget their time in Sunway and she thanked her fellow colleagues who taught and inspired these bright students.

-Moving forward, the award ceremony officially begins.
-Mr Mark Chau was brought to the front to pass the Exemption Excellence Award to the 12 students who have achieved six exemptions throughout their course in Actuarial Studies.
-The students are:
+With that, the award ceremony officially began.
+Mr Chau presented the Exemption Excellence Award to the 12 students who have achieved six IFoA exemptions.
+These students are:

 - Calvin Lee Kai Meng